 Now you may be tempted to ask, how does a plot outline differ from a story?
 It’s all about one key difference between a plot and a story: causality.

-When you plot a novel, make the key, valuable scenes have some effect on how other events unfold.
-This way, your emotional scenes have a meaning beyond their dramatic value.
+So when you plot a novel, make the dramatic and important story scenes have some effect on how other events unfold.
+This way, your emotional scenes have a meaning to the plot, beyond their dramatic value.

 Let’s put a spin on the classic example given by E. M. Forster in his book Aspects of the Novel (1927).

 The queen died.
 A month later, the king died.
 This is a story.

 The queen died in battle.
 A month later, the king died of grief.
 This is the plot in the story.

 In the second sentence, there is a clear causality in the three events.
 The first event, the battle, causes the queen to die.
 This second event, in turn, causes the third one— the king dies of grief.